EAL Program Funding (Reference 26)

 EAL funding is based on an integrated weighted index for primary and secondary students.

-The SFO Weighting reflects the high correlation between student outcomes and family occupation to target funding to schools with EAL learners with greatest need.
+The SFO weighting reflects the high correlation between student outcomes and family occupation to target funding to schools with EAL learners who ahve the greatest need.

-A campus is required to reach a threshold before funding will apply.
-Thresholds are applied separately to primary and secondary students for Pri/Secondary combined campuses.
+A campus is required to reach a threshold of EAL Funding (EAL Index funding + EAL for refugee funding) before EAL Index funding will apply.
+Thresholds are applied separately to primary and secondary students for Primary/Secondary combined campuses.